exercism/julia/CONTRIBUTING.md

 The steps for a track-specific exercise are similar to those of implementing an established, existing exercise.
 The differences are:

-- You'll have to write a README.md and test-suite from scratch
+- You'll have to write the instructions and test-suite from scratch
 - You'll have to come up with a unique _slug_.
-- We need to require an icon for it. (optional)
+- You may want to assign an icon
 - Generate a UUID, for example using [configlet][configlet].

 Open a new issue with your proposal, and we'll make sure all these steps are correctly taken.